ChrisCummins/ProGraML/README.md

 <img src="/programl/Documentation/assets/llvm2graph-3-dfg.png" width=300>

 Then we add a graph node for every variable and constant.
-In the drawing above, the diamonds are constants and the variables are ovals.
+In the drawing above, the octagons are constants and the variables are ovals.
 We add data-flow edges to describe the relations between constants and the instructions that use them, and variables and the constants which define/use them.
 Like control edges, data edges have positions.
 In the case of data edges, the position encodes the order